Chunosov/ch-ck-tests/module/ch-nntest/README.md

 ### `validate`
 ```
-ck make ch-nntest:program-uoa
+ck validate ch-nntest:program-uoa
 ```
-Iterates over all files of all datasets of given program and run program agains each file.
-Analyzes program run result and calculates success statistics and fail reasons.
+Iterates over all files of all datasets of given program and runs program against each file, then analyzes program run result and calculates success statistics and fail reasons.

 ### `datasets`
 ```
 ck datasets ch-nntest:program-uoa
 ```
 Prints content of all files of all datasets of given program as one CSV-text.

-Example
+Example:
 ```
 $ ck datasets ch-nntest:softmax-tensorflow-cpu
 Datasets for program softmax-tensorflow-cpu